 Don Hardy is an award-winning documentary filmmaker whose most recent film, Citizen Penn, premiered on Discovery+ in 2021.
 That film tells the story of the birth and growth of Sean Penn’s aid organization J/P HRO after a catastrophic earthquake shook Haiti in 2010.
 Citizen Penn premiered at the Tribeca Film Festival in 2020.

 Don wrapped the first season of a new documentary series for Disney+ called Pick of the Litter in early 2020.
-The series is based on the documentary film of the same name he produced and directed in 2018.
-The film was purchased by IFC Films/Sundance Selects and premiered in theaters and on VOD in August of 2018.
+The series is based on a documentary film of the same name he produced and directed in 2018.
+The film was purchased by IFC Films/Sundance Selects and premiered in theaters and on VOD in August 2018.
 It quickly became one of the most successful documentaries of the year.

 Don served as executive producer and showrunner for the Disney+ series and directed several of the episodes.

 Don is also in production on a short-form documentary series about the homelessness epidemic in California titled The Way Home.
 The first season is currently available on Amazon, Apple, and Google.

 In 2018 and 2019 Don was selected to participate in the American Film Showcase, traveling as a US Envoy with the State Department as a part of this prestigious film diplomacy program.

 Don’s previous film, Theory of Obscurity, about the legendary music and art collective known as The Residents, premiered at SXSW in 2015 and was released theatrically by Film Movement in April of 2016.